hargoniX/bachelor/thesis/thesis.typ

 - one as a memory pool for packet buffers
 After this setup is done the actual communication with the network can begin.
-The details of this queue-based communication as well as its verification are discussed in @verix and @mix as they are the main investigation point of this work.
+The details of this queue-based communication as well as its verification are discussed in @verix and @mix as they are the main investigation points of this work.

 == The driver <verifying-verix>
 #figure(